Two Clints, One Message in a Bottle

-The paper looks like it is strong enough that I could take it out of the bottle right then, but I decide to take it home first.
+The paper looks supple enough that I could take it out of the bottle right then, but I decide to take it home first.

 Dad and I continue hiking for a while before heading home.
 I find one more bottle with shredded fragments of ancient paper–a hopeless case, but I bring it home anyway.

 We load our packs and ourselves back into the kayaks, and paddle back through the increasingly choppy waves, against the wind.
 By the time we reach the home island, we are whipped.

 Clint Opens a Bottle Containing a Message and Another Clint